eviho/10XHip2021_VihoEMG/README.md

 The processed and clustered Seurat object "10XHip2021_seurat.object.rds" used for gene expression/co-expression visualization is available for download at:

+The hippocampus subset of metadata is available for download at:

 The loom object used as input for pySCENIC is available for download at: